-- As it boots in protected mode, it only maps the first 4G of RAM. - The CMOS nyram does not store timezone, so always GMT+0 returned in bootboot.timezone. - Does not support AES-256-CBC encrypted initrds, only SHA-XOR-CBC.
+- As it boots in protected mode, it only maps 4G of RAM, that's passed to the 64 bit kernel - The CMOS nvram does not store timezone, so always GMT+0 returned in bootboot.timezone. - Does not support AES-256-CBC encrypted initrds, only SHA-XOR-CBC.